Skip to main content

 • Determine case access by setting Access mode, and grant access to users as Collaborators for a restricted case.

-• Get case restrictions: Returns the case access mode for the defined case ID, and the list of Collaborators if relevant.
+• Get case restrictions: Returns the case access mode for the specified case ID and, if relevant, the list of Collaborators.

-The following steps have optional parameters related to access restrictions:
+The following general cases steps have optional parameters related to access restrictions:

-• Use optional Access mode to query cases by access mode.
+• Use the optional Access mode parameter to query cases by access mode.

 • Create a case: